Qincheng Prison: Names

-Once a prisoner enters the prison, his or her original name is no longer used.
+Once a prisoner enters the prison, their original name is no longer used.
 Instead, the prisoners are referred by number.
 The number consists of two parts, with the first two digits indicating the year the prisoner was sent to Qincheng prison, while the remaining digits are the sequential number.
-For example, prisoner 6299 means that the prisoner was sent to the prison in 1962, while he or she was the 99th prisoner sent to Qincheng Prison that year.
+For example, prisoner 6299 means that the prisoner was sent to the prison in 1962, while they were the 99th prisoner sent to Qincheng Prison that year.

 Prison employees are also prohibited from referring to each other by name, instead, they are called according to their job title, such as manager, warden, and director.
-However, their last names are sometimes allowed to be added before their job title when they are addressed.
+However, their surnames are sometimes allowed to be added before their job title when they are addressed.

 Interrogation

-Prisoners are notified by a warden before the interrogation, and the warden would let the prisoner out of his or her cell, and lead the prisoner to the interrogation room.
+Prisoners are notified by a warden before the interrogation, and the warden would let the prisoner out of their cell, and lead the prisoner to the interrogation room.
 After the prisoner is seated in the interrogation room, the warden would withdraw and wait outside.
 Based on the experience of former prisoners, there are two type of interrogation rooms.
 Most prisoners are interrogated in the interrogation room with a stool inside where the prisoner sits, and facing the prisoner, there was a semicircle shaped platform.
 On top of the platform, there are several tables next to each other covered with white table cloth.
 Interrogators and recorders sit behind the tables at the opposite ends.

 Dai Qing, a famous Chinese human rights activist jailed at Qincheng Prison recalls that there is another type of interrogation room in which the stool is replaced by a chair and there is carpet on the floor.
 Additionally, there is air conditioning in the room.
 During the Cultural Revolution, before the interrogation had begun, everyone in the room had to read some quotes from Mao's Little Red Book loudly, and these quotes are also posted on the wall.